reddit/devvit/devvit-docs/docs/experiences.md

 ## Next steps

-Now that you know what custom posts can do, you can:
+Now that you know what experience posts can do, you can:

+- See how easy it is to [build an experience](experience_post.md).
 - Start iterating with code in real time in the [playground](playground.md)
-- Use the [project guide](custom_post_project_guide.md) to learn how to build a custom post.

-You can also find components to help you build your custom posts in the Reddit Blocks gallery.
+- Find components to help you build your experiences in the [blocks](/docs/blocks/overview.mdx) gallery.